skolson/sqlcipher-openssl-build/README.md

     - MacOS
         - iosX64 (simulator on intel)
         - iosArm64
-        - MacOS 64 bit
+        - MacOS 64 bit intel
+        - Android NDK builds not currently supported, but easily could be

 - OpenSSL and Sqlite both offer a rich set of compile options.
-This plugin will offer some standard option sets for common requirements that are easily selectable and still customizable.
+The plugin offers some standard option sets for common requirements that are easily selectable and still customizable.
 - Provide additional documentation on platform-specific build details, with initial focus on Windows host builds.

 ## Environments